 The Investigational Drug Service (IDS) at Penn State Health Milton S. Hershey Medical Center is charged with the control and management of investigational (research) drugs used in clinical (human) research trials throughout the institution.

 See information about the Investigational Drug Service Pharmacy on the Pharmacy section of the Infonet (internal access only; Penn State Health ePass login required).
-Study teams may also print the Investigational Drug Service Information Sheet from Box.
+Study teams may also print the Investigational Drug Service Information Sheet from OneDrive.

 See all Investigational Drug Services policies in the Policy Portal (Penn State Health ePass login required).

 For copies of current CV and licensure for Investigational Drug Services staff, please visit this link (in OneDrive; Penn State Health ePass login required).

 Monitors must be granted Penn State Health ePass and CareConnect access.

 Requesting Access for Monitors/Sponsors

 The Electronic IS Account Request Form (in ServiceNow; Penn State Health ePass login required) must be completed by the internal sponsor prior to account authorization being given.
 It may take two to three weeks for the access request to be processed, so study teams should plan accordingly.